-Mario Gabriele Andretti (born February 28, 1940) is an American former racing driver and the 1978 Formula One World Champion.
-Andretti competed in Formula One from 1968 to 1982 with a total of 12 Grand Prix wins and seven further podium finishes.
+Mario Gabriele Andretti (born February 28, 1940) is an American former racing driver and the 1978 Formula 1 World Champion.
+Andretti competed in F1 from 1968 to 1982 with a total of 12 Grand Prix wins and seven further podium finishes.

 Andretti first caught the attention of Jim Clark at the 1965 Indianapolis 500, where the two stood on the podium together.
-Clark was racing for Team Lotus at the time, which had given Andretti his first Formula One appearances.
+Clark was racing for Team Lotus at the time, which had given Andretti his first F1 appearances.

 The following season, he achieved his first F1 podium at the 1970 Spanish Grand Prix driving a STP March and finishing behind Jackie Stewart and Bruce McLaren.

-After sitting out of Formula One in 1973, Andretti competed in the final two F1 races in 1974 in his IndyCar team-sponsored Parnelli VPJ4.
-Staying with the team for 1975, Andretti finally contested his first full season of Formula One with mixed results.
+After sitting out of F1 in 1973, Andretti competed in the final two F1 races in 1974 in his IndyCar team-sponsored Parnelli VPJ4.
+Staying with the team for 1975, Andretti finally contested his first full season of F1 with mixed results.

 Alfa Romeo, Williams, and Ferrari

-Andretti drove for Alfa Romeo for a single season in 1981, in what would turn out to be his final full season in Formula One.
-In 1982, he competed in the United States Grand Prix when Carlos Reutemann abruptly quit and retired from Formula One.
-Later in the season, Andretti replaced the injured Didier Pironi at Ferrari for the last two rounds where he notable scored his final pole position, podium finish, and world championship points at the 1982 Italian Grand Prix.
+Andretti drove for Alfa Romeo for a single season in 1981, in what would turn out to be his final full season in F1.
+In 1982, he competed in the United States Grand Prix when Carlos Reutemann abruptly quit and retired from F1.
+Later in the season, Andretti replaced the injured Didier Pironi at Ferrari for the last two rounds where he notably scored his final pole position, podium finish, and world championship points at the 1982 Italian Grand Prix.

 Yema

 Andretti notably wore a Wesley’s Rallye when he won the 1969 Indy 500.
 The chronograph was manufactured by Yema, which released the Rallye Andretti Limited Edition in 2019 to commemorate the 50th anniversary of Andretti’s famous win.
+This would become the retired American driver’s first ever signature watch, and placed him on the list of world champions to have one.
 The French brand retained many of the vintage details, with notable changes limited to the updated Yema logo, some design elements on the dial, and an automatic movement instead of hand-wound.
 The production run was limited to 1,969 pieces.

 Yema also released the Rallye Mario Andretti Special Edition as a more relaxed homage to the original, powered by a mechaquartz movement and no specific mention of the Indianapolis 500.